Inyk/Pyformer/README.md

 # Todo list

-~~Add left and right movement~~
+~~Add left and right movement~~ _Added.
+Will probably tune it as I tune the design of the game_

-Figure out delta time and frame rate
+~~Figure out delta time and frame rate~~ _Clock.tick essentially works as delta time.
+Targeting 60 FPS so PCMasterRace doesn't yell at me_

 Add jump and gravity